camba1/langChainDemo/README.md

   - **myChain**: Simple Chain that interacts OpenAI
   - **openRouter.py**: Shows how you can use LangChain with OpenRouter, which exposes a number of models using the OpenAI API
   - **rag.py**: Create a simple RAG chain to query the document in the app/data directory
   - **server.py**: Main code to run the FastAPI webServer.
-Contains all the different application routes
+Contains all the different application routes.
+By default the routes are public, but simple authentication across all end points can be enabled by uncommenting the appropriate code section which is clearly marked in the code.
 - **doc/images**: Images included in this document
 - **Evaluation**: Sample model evaluation script.
 Script runs a model 5 times and checks the responses for relevance and insensitivity
-- **Packages**: External packages installed from the [Langchain templates repo](https://templates.langchain.com/).
+- **Packages**: External packages installed from the [LangChain templates repo](https://templates.langchain.com/).
 In this case we have installed and used the **pirate speak** template.
 We also configured the WebServer endpoint for this example to use the new **Playground** interface that also allows the end user to provide feedback and to link to the **LangSmith** trace of the run.
 Note, that for these additional buttons to show up in the screen LangSmith must be